14 Administrative Data in Research at the World Bank: The Case of Development Impact Evaluation (DIME)Arianna Legovini (World Bank)

 14.6.2 Preservation and Reproducibility of Researcher-Generated Files

 Prior to publication, all DIME research papers undergo a computational reproducibility check completed by DIME Analytics.
-This verifies that using the same materials and procedures provided in the paper, a third-party can exactly reproduce the tables and figures in the paper.
+This verifies that using the same materials and procedures provided, a third-party can exactly reproduce the tables and figures in the paper.
 DIME Analytics has developed a detailed checklist for this purpose, which is completed by the research team at submission, verified during the reproducibility check, and returned to the team for inclusion in an online appendix.
 The completed checklist clearly indicates the reproducible research standards with which the project complies.
 Adopting reproducible workflows from early in project implementation simplifies the final reproducibility check.
-All DIME working papers have computational reproducibility verified; DIME recently scaled up this service to be available to all World Bank staff.
+DIME recently scaled up this service to be available to all World Bank staff.

 14.7 Sustainability and Continued Success